0xAX/linux-insides/Misc/linux-misc-4.md

 mov %RSP_LP, %RDX_LP
 ```

-From this moment we have `argc`cand `argv`.
+From this moment we have `argc` and `argv`.
 We still need to put pointers to the construtor, destructor in appropriate registers and pass pointer to the stack.
 At the first following three lines we align stack to `16` bytes boundary as suggested in [ABI](https://software.intel.com/sites/default/files/article/402129/mpx-linux64-abi.pdf) and push `rax` which contains garbage:

 ```assembly
 and  $~15, %RSP_LP